Written by Kate Hallewell

 We all know how important it is to have a warm and comfortable home, especially during the cooler months.
 Now there is a great opportunity for homeowners to upgrade their old back boilers with full funding!
 This is great news for anyone who has been looking for a way to make their home more energy efficient and to reduce energy costs.
-This grant scheme offers grants for the full cost of installation, making it an affordable option that could save households hundreds of dollars in energy bills each year.
-In some cases you’ll could even get your home insulated for free!
+This is the latest in government boiler replacement schemes – a boiler upgrade grant scheme which covers costs of installation, making it an affordable option that could save households hundreds of dollars in energy bills each year.
+In some cases, you’ll even get your home insulated for free!

 Back boilers are outdated, inefficient and costly to run.
-Upgrading them to a more modern system could save you a lot of money on your energy bills.
-To help homeowners make the switch, fully-funded grants of up to £20,000 or more are available through the Government’s Energy Company Obligation (ECO) scheme.
+Upgrading from a fossil fuel heating systems offers the potential to save householders a lot of money on energy bills.
+To help homeowners make the switch, fully-funded grants of up to £20,000 or more are available through the UK Government’s Energy Company Obligation (ECO) scheme.

 The ECO scheme was created in 2013 with the aim of helping households reduce their carbon footprint and increase energy efficiency.
-It rewards those who upgrade their heating systems by providing access to specific grants that can be used towards installation costs.
+It rewards those who upgrade their heating systems by providing access to specific grants that can be used towards boiler replacement costs, including installation.
 In addition to covering back boiler upgrades, these grants also cover a range of other measures such as wall, loft or roof insulation.

-A new phase of the scheme launched at the end of 2022, and one of the big changes to the scheme is that back boiler upgrades are completed funded.
-This is good news for anyone with a back boiler that is looking to upgrade to a newer, more efficient boiler.
+A new phase of the scheme launched at the end of 2022, and one of the biggest changes to the scheme is that back boiler upgrades are now completely funded – with no outlay required by the householder.
+This is very good news for anyone with a back boiler that is looking to upgrade to a newer, more efficient boiler.

 In addition, your household must either: